The following blog post was written by America Forward Government Affairs Director Nicole Truhe.

 Beginning in fiscal year 2014, the Corporation for National and Community Service (CNCS) was authorized to allocate up to 20 percent of the funding for the SIF to test an approach known as Pay for Success (PFS).
 Aligned with the established mission of the SIF, this second model known as SIF Pay for Success (SIF PFS), allocates federal funding, again with a required 1:1 match, to support feasibility studies and transaction structuring efforts.
 This additional focus of SIF funding on PFS supports efforts to identify and scale evidence-based solutions, as SIF Classic does, but also tests the idea of allocating government funding based on the achievement of results or outcomes.

-When CNCS launched its first competition under the new PFS authority, Third Sector Capital Partners (Third Sector) was one of eight organizations to receive funding to launch a competition to identify jurisdictions and providers interested in receiving PFS support and technical assistance.
+When CNCS launched its first competition under the new PFS authority, Third Sector Capital Partners (Third Sector) was one of eight organizations to receive funding in 2014 to launch a competition to identify jurisdictions and providers interested in receiving PFS support and technical assistance.
 Many of these initial eight grantees, including Third Sector, initially defined the success of this work as developing PFS contracts and launching projects.
 However, it became clear for Third Sector that the work it was doing with the nine communities and organizations it chose as part of its first SIF PFS cohort would be deemed successful for reasons beyond contract launch.
 (For a review of this first cohort of communities and organizations, please refer to this previous post.)

 This theme of ‘impact beyond launch’ is one that is held not just by Third Sector, but by most, if not all, of the SIF PFS grantees.
 In total, over a dozen different organizations have or are working with over 100 communities and providers on feasibility studies and transaction structuring support related to using Pay for Success in issue areas that include homelessness, workforce development, early education, and health care.
 To date, an overall small percentage of this support has resulted in executed Pay for Success contracts.